tobyesmith/singularity101/introduction.md

 clusters, a single server, in the cloud, or on a workstation down the hall.
 Your container is a single file, and you don’t have to worry about how to install all the software you need on each different operating system.
-Singularity CE is also rootless, reducing the risk of privilege escalation and unauthorized access in supercomputing and commercial environments.
+SingularityCE is also rootless, reducing the risk of privilege escalation and unauthorized access in supercomputing and commercial environments.

-Singularity CE container technology is an effective way to package applications and easily distribute runtime environments on any Linux OS.
+SingularityCE container technology is an effective way to package applications and easily distribute runtime environments on any Linux OS.
 It  is focused on the user needs of the HPCmarket, big data, and supercomputing.
-Unlike other container technologies that allow containers to run with root privileges, Singularity CE is rootless, reducing the risk of privilege escalation and unauthorized access in supercomputing and commercial environments.
+Unlike other container technologies that allow containers to run with root privileges, SingularityCE is rootless, reducing the risk of privilege escalation and unauthorized access in supercomputing and commercial environments.

 [Read more](https://docs.sylabs.io/guides/3.11/user-guide/introduction.html)